ryansallee/ryansallee.github.io/README.md

 ## Purpose

 The Lawn Paynes website is a proposal page for a friend who is looking to expand his small lawn care and landscaping business by showing which services he provides, examples of his work using a slideshow, and a contact page to allow customers to reach out to him.
+The site can be viewed at [https://ryansallee.github.io](https://ryansallee.github.io/).

 ## JavaScript Functions